pneyrinck/corecontrol/README.md

 * index
 * type

 With knowledge of these two key/value pairs, a Core Control program send values to this module and control it.
-Additional key/value pairs enhance a programs ability to provide a great user experience.
+Additional key/value pairs enhance a program's ability to provide a great user experience.
 In the example above, it provides onfo about the fader taper which lets a controlling application draw line marks in a user interface.
 Because Core Control uses JSON schema, a wide variety of control schemas can be defined.

 You can see the schema for a control here: https://github.com/pneyrinck/corecontrol/blob/master/schema/v1/control.json

 ###### Core Control Adapters

 An adapter implements a mapping between a model and a surface.
 Adapters are the powerful glue that lets users "Control Anything With Anything."
+An adapter is not needed if a model and a surface have knowledge of each other's controls and can adapt themselves to it.
+But that is a very self-limiting way to build a system.
+Rather a model should be able to be built with no knowledge of what surface will control it.
+And it should be controllable by a variety of controllers.
 Core Control is designed so that any model and any surface can potentially be connected via an adapter.
 An adapter relies on the JSON representation of modules to know how to map control values between them.
+A popular Core Control adapter system that is available for Mac and PC is V-Control Pro (vcontrolpro.com).

 ###### Core Control SubModules / Array Modules

 A powerful feature of Core Control is submodules.
 By using submodules you can connect models and surfaces that are organized as multiple modules using parent/child relationships.
 Array modules are a special type of module that lets you organize a set of submodules that are ordered and indexed.
+Here is JSON example of a module using submodules and array modules.

 ###### CoolDAW Module Example